diku-dk/hpps-e2024-pub/README.md

 **This course website** is used for handing out material.

 **Discord** can be used for asking questions. ([Invite link](https://discord.gg/CDDZCfx8zz)).
+Remember to use the same name on Discord as on Absalon.
 You are not *required* or *expected* to use Discord.
 We continue to monitor the Absalon discussion forum, and course announcements are posted solely on Absalon.

 **Absalon** is used for handing in assignments and for course announcements.